2019 Release Notes

 License Data and Coordinates Support for Third Party Scanning

-The Third-Party Scan REST API and CycloneDX Application Analysis has been extended to support the following features.
+The Third-Party Scan REST API and CycloneDX Application Analysis have been extended to support the following features.

 Release 80 (December 2019)